Our Government > Departments > Public Safety > Department of Public Safety Division of Harbor Patrol & Marine Enforcement

 The North Hempstead Town Code requires you to operate your boat:

-- with less than a tenth of a percent of alcohol in your bloodstream.
+- With less than a .08 of a percent of alcohol in your bloodstream.

 If you violate these laws, you are subject to a fine of up to $250, or up to 15 days in prison, or both.
-In addition, if your boat sinks, grounds, is abandoned, is disabled, or becomes a hazard to navigation, it may be removed by the Town Harbor Master, the Town Harbor Patrol or the Nassau County Police Department's Marine Division at the boat owner's or operator's expense.
+In addition, if your boat sinks, grounds, is abandoned, is disabled, or becomes a hazard to navigation, it may be removed by the, the Town Harbor Patrol or the Nassau County Police Department's Marine Division at the boat owner's or operator's expense.

 While these sections of our website highlight the most important Town laws governing watercraft operations and safety, it does not contain all Town Code provisions on those topics.
 Double click on the words Town Code for a complete text of the Code.
 Chapters 42 and 69 are where you will find most of the provisions pertaining to boating and the waterfront.

 RULES REGARDING JET SKIS AND OTHER PERSONAL WATERCRAFT

 The use of jet skis and other personal watercraft is prohibited in Mitchell's Creek (located along the upper portion of the Great Neck Peninsula), Hempstead Harbor south of North Hempstead Beach Park, and Motts Cove.
 Violating this Town Code provision is punishable by a fine of between $250 and $500.
 Violating this provision a second or subsequent time within 5 years with the same watercraft or with another watercraft owned by the same person subjects the watercraft to forfeiture.